mobil-e-hub/meh/README.md

 All topics start with `mobil-e-hub/v1/[from|to]/[entity]/[id]/`, and all messages are string representations of JSON objects.
 Each entity publishes `{ topic: mobil-e-hub/v1/from/[entity]/[id]/connected, message: ''}` upon connection.

+### Missions
+Drones and Vehicles can be assigned a _mission_ by the Control System which consists of a list of tasks.

+### Tasks
+A task can either be going from one node of an edge to the other node, or picking up / dropping off a parcel.

+### Transactions
+A _transaction_ describes the passing of a parcel from one entity to another.
+The process of a transaction is as follows:
+1. The receiver sends a `transaction/[id]/ready` message to the giver
+2. The giver sends a `transaction/[id]/execute` message to the giver and sends a a `transfer` message to the parcel
+3. The the receiver sends a a `transaction/[id]/complete` message to the giver and marks the transaction as complete
+4. The giver marks the transaction as complete

+Hubs can handle multiple transactions in parallel, while drones and vehicles process them one by one as tasks of their current mission.